 Today’s election infrastructure is outdated and vulnerable.
 We need a better alternative immediately.

 As we’ve seen now in countless failed elections, our existing systems are easy to hack and difficult to use.
 Rather than putting band aids on bullet holes, we should look to advances in blockchain, cryptography and identity verification to develop a better system.
 Technology solutions that can help us vote more securely than the status quo are within reach.

 When it comes to voting, we should have two goals: radically higher participation and radically better security.
 That can’t happen by making minor changes to existing, failing systems.
-That’s why the use of blockchain voting accompanied by an auditable paper trail is the best way forward.
+That’s why the use of smartphone voting accompanied by an auditable paper trail is the best way forward.